adlerhurst/turntable-as-stream/README.md

 # turntable-as-stream
 List of commands I executed on my raspberry pi to stream my turntable locally

-All files which get touched with nano are safed in this repo.
+All files which get touched with nano can be found in this repo.

 ## Default configuration of raspberry